ktorn/completium-landing/docs/dapp-first/first2.md

 https://better-call.dev/edo2net/KT1BAVw4WhU7BAs2jiakDv4VrR9CNzQK32rd
 ```

-Click on the generated link to display the contract in <Link to=''>Better Call Dev</Link> indexer.
+Click on the generated link to display the contract in <Link to='/docs/dapp-tools/bcd'>Better Call Dev</Link> indexer.
 It shows the origination cost of 0.34ꜩ.

 ## Contract API